Chevrolet Express: Trim

 For its 1996 launch, Chevrolet used the Chevrolet Express model name for full-size passenger vans, with Chevrolet Van returning for cargo vans (renamed Express Cargo Van for 1999).

 The Express passenger van was introduced with two trim lines: an unnamed base trim (geared largely towards fleet sales) replacing the Sportvan and the upgraded LS, replacing the Beauville.
-For 2001, an upgraded LT trim was introduced, but was dropped for 2003.
+For 2001, an upgraded LT trim, featuring body colored grille, side mirrors, and front and rear bumpers was introduced, but was dropped for 2003.
 For 2006, the trim line was revised again to the current nomenclature, with the base trim renamed LS, and LS renamed LT.
 For 2007, the 2500 and 3500 badges on the front doors were dropped.

 In line with the previous Chevrolet Van, the Express uses "G" as its internal model designator ("H" was used for all-wheel-drive vans during their production).
 In line with the fourth-generation C/K pickup trucks, the Express/Savana adopted the 1500/2500/3500 payload series designations.
 After the 2014 model year, the 1/2-ton 1500-series was discontinued (with GM citing it as the lowest-selling version).